conjurer-rich/fast-flow-flywheel/pages/overview.md

 ## What You Get

-If you run a Fast Flow Flywheel Rotation within your organization, you can expect to get:
+If you run a Fast Flow Flywheel™️ Rotation within your organization, you can expect to get:

 - A clear view of current team and service boundaries
 - A visual map of user needs and business capabilities